4 Flat Fee MLS Companies in North Dakota

 • Costs vary, with basic plans starting around $100 and more comprehensive services costing thousands.

-• While you avoid a listing agent’s commission, you still need to offer a buyer’s agent commission.
+• While you avoid a listing agent’s commission, you may still need to offer a buyer’s agent commission to sweeten the deal.

 • FSBO homes often sell for less than agent-listed homes, potentially reducing your net profit.

-• If you need expert support, HomeLight can connect you with a top-performing local real estate agent to help you sell efficiently and for the best price.
+If you prefer personalized guidance and expert support, HomeLight can connect you with a top-performing local real estate agent to help you sell efficiently and for the best price.

-Editor’s note: This post is meant to be used for educational purposes.
-Links and mentions of North Dakota flat fee MLS companies in this post do not constitute an endorsement.
+Editor’s note: This post is for educational purposes only.
+Links to and mentions of North Dakota area flat fee MLS companies are not endorsements.
+Moreover, the program details mentioned above may change.
+Visit the company’s website for the most up-to-date information.